shanep/os-p5-starter/README.md

 Once you have completed all the tasks open the file **Retrospective.md** and complete each section that has a TODO label.
 Reference the grading rubric for details on how this will be graded.

+In your retrospective you must include your graph as an image and then talk about the results.
+Were you able to generate something close to what the example showed?
+Why or why not.
+What can you say about how the number of producers and consumers impact performance.

 ## Task 6 - Add, Commit, Push your code